cyril0124/verilua/README.md

 ```

 ## Usage
-We provide some examples to show how to use verilua.
+We provide some examples to show how to use `verilua`.
 The example is located in the `examples` directory.